tetriseffect/MKAuto/readme.txt

 -Wait until you've begun the first match to run the script -Hit Alt to pause/unpause the script
 -When first run, the script will delay for 3 seconds before starting, giving you time to Alt-Tab back into the application.
--If Sony changes the name of the 'PS Remote Play' application (it's happend once before), simply edit the script and change the name of the paramenter.
-It's right after '#IfWinActive'.
+-If Sony changes the name of the 'PS Remote Play' application (it's happened once before), simply edit the script and change the name of the paramenter on Line 8 after '#IfWinActive'.